lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

   }
 }
 ```
+\begin{center}
+Declaring emits with the verbose but explicit object syntax.
+\end{center}

-If you are using TypeScript, you will get even better type safety, including the types for the payload.
+If you are using TypeScript, you will get even better type safety with this syntax - including the types for the payload!

 The object syntax also supports *validation*.
 As an example, we could validate the payload is a number: